Health and safety officer inspection

 If your school is partly or fully closed because RAAC is confirmed, ask where the RAAC is, and ask for the risk assessment covering working arrangements for the rest of the building and for any other temporary premises being brought into use.

-DfE guidance on installing temporary buildings on schools sites affected by RAAC is available here.
+DfE guidance on installing temporary buildings on school sites affected by RAAC is available.

 School Building Safety Petition